 And even though you’re staying home more than usual these days, no one wants to spend 15 to 20 minutes a week scouring a bathroom.
 So we found one small tweak that can make the chore more bearable: Just clean your shower as you shower.
 Here’s the ultimate lazy approach for cleaning every inch during your daily wash-up.

-Step One: Gather Your Supplies
+Step 1: Gather Your Supplies

-Step Two: Get Steamy
+Step 2: Get Steamy

-With the water running or turned off (here’s to you, mother nature!), spritz down the walls and scrub away.
-Don’t forget the showerhead and knobs: They get dirty too.
+With the water running or turned off, spritz down the walls and scrub away.
+Don’t forget the showerhead and knobs: They get dirty, too.
 Have a cup on hand that you can fill with water to wash down the walls and remove any remaining cleaning solution.
 All in all, this should take mere minutes.

-Step Three: Keep It Clean
+Step 3: Keep It Clean

 After all your hard work, you want your tiles to remain tidy.
 Keep them that way with a daily post-shower spritz of Method Daily Shower Cleaner, ECOS Shower Cleaner, or a similar product.
 This acts as a mini cleaning session that keeps mildew and soap scum at bay while dissolving any mineral buildup.
 It’s all about the maintenance.